-Next, you will want a POS that allows a smooth integration with other technology pieces throughout the restaurant.
+Next, you will want a Point of Sale (POS) that allows a smooth integration with other technology pieces throughout the restaurant.
 A POS that functions with your API will inform your other software—for instance, when your POS speaks to your kitchen display system, food will automatically route based on the rules you’ve already set as soon as it’s ordered.

 That brings us to kitchen automation, table management, and other software.
 When all of these systems are functioning together, you have a well-connected, smart restaurant.
 Why is that important?
 With a well-connected restaurant, you can track the data that you might otherwise lose.
 These useful metrics can help improve your operation.
 For instance, a diner who orders delivery would count as a visit when your restaurant is connected to those delivery systems, because choosing the delivery option on your app would capture the diner’s information.

 The power of the data you can collect increases exponentially when you connect more systems in your restaurant.
 Not all technology will be utilized in every establishment, and that’s okay.
 It’s important to remember that the more connected technology solutions you choose, the more seamless the guest experience will be.